Zufälliges Hintergrundbild

 We highly appreciate diversity and are thus pleased to receive any application - irrespective of gender, nationality, disability, or ethnic and social background.

-The application deadline to the Berlin School of Economics RAP Program is November 20, 2025 (CET).
+The application deadline to the Berlin School of Economics RAP Program was November 20, 2025 (CET).

 Application Portal